lodum/CancerExplorer/web application/README.md

 The application should present possible causes for high cancer incidence rates in a spatial context.
 It does so, by using the chain linking of different variables that is encoded as linked data.

-The application is a result of an external semester contribution, which was main focused on the modelling part.
+The application is a result of an external semester contribution, which was mainly focused on the modelling part (domain ontology, information aggregation).

 The version **(30.09.2014)** is in a verly early development step.

 This brings along:

-- limited information retrieval ( for development purposes only a test RDF repository can be queried)
+- Limited information retrieval ( for development purposes only a test RDF repository can be queried)
-- long list of issues (refresh your browser view after queries)
+- Long list of issues (refresh your browser view after queries)

 		- Issue list: https://github.com/lodum/CancerExplorer/issues